JMorell/django-couchbase/README.rst

 ================
-django-couchbase (> Django 4.0)
+django-couchbase (for Django > 4.0)
 ================

 This package is aimed at developing the ORM for the couchbase - the next generation NoSQL database.

-Updated to run on newer versions of Django (above 4.0)
+Updated to run on newer versions of Django

 Dependencies